Aviation | Women in Leadership

 WMO Regional Association V (South-West Pacific)

-I started working at the Australian Bureau of Meteorology as a forecaster almost 20 years ago.
+I started working at the Australian Bureau of Meteorology as a forecaster in 2001.
 I became a meteorologist because I loved science and I wanted to do something that would make a positive difference in the community.
 I was drawn to the idea that my day-to-day decisions could have direct and immediate impact on others.

 Early on in my career, I was fortunate to work for a strong female leader who was an outstanding example of what a female professional should look like: someone who is skilled, knowledgeable, and commands respect from her peers.
 In fact, she was instrumental in getting me to apply for the newly established aviation competencies position.
 Though I hadn't considered a role in education, she sold it to me on the grounds that I had a wonderful opportunity to affect real change, establish a nationally consistent approach to forecasting, and uplift our capabilities to deliver a quality service to the aviation industry.
 Of course, it was hard not to be excited about the possibilities.